James Nelson Barker: Superstition; or, The Fanatic Father

 Superstition, or, The Fanatic Father (1824) was first staged on the Chestnut Street Theatre in Philadelphia on March 12, 1824.
-Superstition is a melodrama written during the Romanticism movement that took form in America in the early 1800s.
+Superstition is a melodrama written during the Romantic movement that took form in America in the early 1800s.
 According to Allan Gates Halline in his introduction to Superstition in American Plays, "The appeal to reason and knowledge suggest that Barker was reflecting the rationalistic thought current shortly before and partly during the period in which he was writing."
-The setting of Superstition takes place in the Puritan's Massachusetts Bay Colony in the early 17th-century.
+The setting of Superstition takes place in the Puritans' Massachusetts Bay Colony in the early 17th-century.
 The play's protagonist, Charles Fitzroy, and his mother, Isabella, are unfairly condemned by the town's Puritan leader, Reverend Ravensworth.
 After the New England town defends itself from a Native American raid, Charles and Isabella are put on trial and are executed for supposed witchcraft.
 Superstition addresses the hypocritical practices of the Puritans as well as glorifying American exceptionalism.
 While this melodrama does follow many of the common tropes and character archetypes for which 19th-century melodrama was known, Barker subverts many of these expectations by including a tragic ending where the protagonist dies and the antagonist goes unpunished.
-According to John Gassner's introduction to Superstition in Best American Plays, "It [Superstition] was also the culmination of Baker's most distinguishing characteristics, as a playwright--namely, his concern with American subjects and problems."
+According to John Gassner's introduction to Superstition in Best American Plays, "[Superstition] was also the culmination of Baker's most distinguishing characteristics, as a playwright—namely, his concern with American subjects and problems."